Hare-Breadth Hurry

 Hare-Breadth Hurry is a 1963 Warner Bros.
 Looney Tunes cartoon directed by Chuck Jones and Maurice Noble.
-The cartoon was released on June 8, 1963, and stars Bugs Bunny and Wile E. Coyote.
+The cartoon was released on June 8, 1963, and stars Bugs Bunny and Wile E. Coyote in their fifth and final pairing during the Golden Age of American animation.
+Unlike their four previous outings together, this short follows the formula of Wile E. Coyote's shorts where he co-stars with the Road Runner; as such, Wile E. is silent in this cartoon.

+Footage from this cartoon was originally intended to be part of a second episode of the failed compilation TV series Adventures of the Road-Runner.
+When the pilot for that show was rejected while the second episode was in production, parts of the episode were cut down into this short to salvage the costs on production of the unfinished episode.

 Plot

 Wile E. Coyote is in pursuit of Bugs Bunny, who temporarily fills in for an injured Road Runner.
 Utilizing Acme Super Speed Pills to emulate the Road Runner's velocity, Bugs finds himself momentarily matching the speed of his pursuer, only for the pills to abruptly wear off, leaving him vulnerable.